NagaNitya/ARSUGD/README.md

 🔴 Not recommended for renting

 The parameters used to classify the areas include average temperature, propensity to flooding, security, connectivity, bachelor/family friendly etc.
+#
+The results are displayed on a Folium graph.
+See the deployment here: https://accomodationbasedongeolocation.streamlit.app/